 0 means that the rim light is invisible.

 Rim Light Wrap defines the area of effect of the rim light.

 Rim Light Color

 Controls the color of the rim light effect.
-The color is additively blended on top of the underlying shading.
+The color is additively blended on top of the underlaying shading.